-The team is comprised of eight people aged between 18 and 24 from across the wider business.
-They are Amara Betts-Patel, Harrison Jones, Joe Jenkins, Layla Grant, Lydia Chenhall, Megan Hughes, Ruan Sarris and Sascha Lewis.
+The team is comprised of nine people aged between 18 and 24 from across the wider business.
+They are Amara Betts-Patel, Harrison Jones, Joe Jenkins, Jonathon Dyke, Layla Grant, Lydia Chenhall, Megan Hughes, Ruan Sarris and Sascha Lewis.

 The key objective of the Next Gen Board is to improve and grow the business.
 Listening to all 400+ team members, they are the face of their colleagues and present ideas to the Board of Directors regularly.

 The board has already launched its first initiative named ‘ The Big Ideas Generator,’ an online portal where all team members are encouraged to voice their suggestions for the board to consider and take further.
 Ideas received have varied from sustainability efforts and better ways to connect to the nine global offices to profit increasing, operational proposals.

 Talking about the importance of the Next Gen Board, Head of Learning and Development and Next Gen Board Chair Elaine Voss said, “It’s so important to hear the voice of the next generation.
 By 2030, 30% of the workforce will be made up of Gen Z so if you’re not listening then you’re not current, not relevant and you will get left behind.
 They’re our directors of the future and an important link between the business and the board.”